Anapaya CORE¶

 Control Plane Configuration¶

-The SCION control plane configuration consists of the control
+The SCION control plane configuration consists of the control and cppki

 sections that configure the network endpoint of the control service and the AS